mmarchak39/powershell-users/README.md

 <img src="https://github.com/user-attachments/assets/2583f27e-8a89-4e0f-9100-a7ed6322ea44"/>
 </p>
 <p>
-To create a new User I'm using "the New-LocalUser" command with some additional parameters in addition to example names, description, and password:
+To create a new User I'm using "the New-LocalUser" command with some additional parameters as well as example names, description, and password:

 "-Name" is the username.
 "User1"